FontHost/FontHost/ReadMe.txt

 Install fonts by running the following command below

-CD into the primary font location for macOS curl to download the font

 This git serves as a host for the fonts

+#CD into the primary font location for macOS
 cd ~/Library/Fonts && {
+    #curl to download the font
     curl -L -O 'FontWebLink'
+    #return to primary directory
     cd -; }